 David Tremlett is a British sculptor, installation artist and photographer, who was is also a Turner Prize nominee.
 Best known for his pastel renderings, David composes large scale designs comprising of bold colour-filled geometric shapes, using his hands and arms to apply pastels over large areas.

 The British Council

-Andrea Rose, Director of Art Architecture and Design in 2002, commented: 'The proposal [to apply artwork to the building] might have been interpreted by the architects as a threat to the pared-down beauty of their conception.
+Andrea Rose, Director of Art Architecture and Design in 2002: 'The proposal might have been interpreted by the architects as a threat to the pared-down beauty of their conception.
 In fact, Squire and Partners embraced the suggestion with imagination and generosity, and have worked with the artist to create a building that is eloquent and distinctive.

 The hand-rubbed pigment of Tremlett's paintings contrast with the blocks of Nairobi Blue stone used to face the exterior, leaving an indelible sense both of the people who have made this building, and of the earth and stone out of which it has been constructed.'

 The British Council produced a publication to coincide with the opening of the new headquarters in East Africa, celebrating the partnership between the architects and the artist, and between Kenya and the UK.